adminhusic/adminhusic.github.io/research.md

 image: /assets/img/husic-headshot.jpg
 ---

-<p class="lede"><strong>Dynamic connectivity</strong> is how water, sediment, and nutrients move across a
+<strong>Dynamic connectivity</strong> is how water, sediment, and nutrients move across a
-landscape through links that shift over time &mdash; and the role people play in modulating those connections.</p>
+landscape via linkages that shift over time &mdash; and the role people play in modulating those connections.
+It is at this intersection of hydrology, water quality, and data science that my group operates.
+We combine deep learning, environmental sensors, geochemical tracers, and numerical models to understand how watersheds function &mdash; and how that function is being reshaped by urbanization, deforestation, agriculturalization, and climate change, from individual catchments to the continental scale.

-My group works at the intersection of hydrology, biogeochemistry, and data science.
-We combine high-frequency aquatic sensors, geochemical and isotopic tracers, numerical models, and machine learning to understand how watersheds move water, sediment, and nutrients &mdash; and how that movement is being reshaped by urbanization, deforestation, agriculture, and climate change, from individual catchments to the continental scale.
+<div class="divider"><span class="divider__mark"></span></div>

 <div class="section">
   <h2 class="section-title">Research Areas</h2>